naiyerasif/site/src/content/post/2021/2021-11-16-09-12-12-working-with-aws-on-local-using-localstack.md

 ---
 slug: "2021/11/16/working-with-aws-on-local-using-localstack"
 title: "Working with AWS on local using LocalStack"
-description: "LocalStack is a container-based technology which brings a comprehensive set of AWS services on your local machine.
-It plays well with the official AWS CLI and SDK.
-Learn about how to setup LocalStack and use it with the AWS CLI."
+description: "Developing with AWS can be challenging on a local machine.
+With LocalStack, you can prototype with AWS services without connecting to the actual AWS environment."
 date: "2021-11-16 09:12:12"
-update: "2022-07-12 18:35:56"
+update: "2023-05-28 11:46:56"
 category: "guide"
 tags: ["cloud", "localstack", "aws"]
 ---

 Developing with AWS comes with its own set of challenges.
 If your organization has strict policies on cloud resources, prototyping with the AWS services can become a hassle.
-[LocalStack](https://localstack.dev) is a container-based technology which brings a comprehensive set of AWS services on your local machine.
-It plays well with the official AWS CLI and SDK.
+[LocalStack](https://localstack.cloud/) is a cloud emulation layer that runs offline in a container on your local machine.
+Using LocalStack, you can run AWS services and Lambda functions without connecting to the actual AWS environment.
+You can use the familiar tools like the official AWS CLI and AWS SDK to interact with LocalStack seamlessly.
 In this guide, I'll talk about how to setup LocalStack and use it with the AWS CLI.

 :::setup
 The examples in this post use

-- Docker Engine 20.10.17
+- Docker 23.0.5
-- AWS CLI 2.7.14
+- AWS CLI 2.11.23
+- LocalStack 2.1.0
 :::

 ## Configure a local AWS account